lenkaklimcikova/UnrealMath-Physics/README.md

 Ropes,
 Destruction with different field types

-Install Unreal Engine 4.26 Chaos and open the project
+Install Unreal Engine 4.26 Chaos, open and play the project